U.S. mulls sanctions reprieve for Rusal, rocking aluminum prices

 The news shook the metals industry, sending aluminum prices down as much as 10 percent after the U.S. Treasury Department announcement.

-Shares in Rusal, one of the world’s largest aluminum companies, settled down 8.4 percent in Hong Kong trading.
-Its shares had earlier jumped 13 percent on the Moscow Exchange.
+Shares in Rusal, one of the world’s largest aluminum companies, rose 13 percent on the Moscow Exchange after the announcement after earlier ending down 8.4 percent in Hong Kong trading.
 Shares of its U.S. rival Alcoa Corp were down 11 percent in morning trading.

 In a statement, the U.S. Treasury Department said Americans have until Oct.
 23 to wind down their business with Rusal and that the United States was not trying to harm those who depend on the company.
 The previous deadline was June 5.